-At the end of each meeting, the Committee may further decide on the business of the meeting that will be fully can be published on the College website, should this differ from that recorded on the meeting agenda.
-Unless otherwise recorded, it would be expected that complete minutes and papers will not be published: except where as per the exclusions listed in paragraph 2.8 of these Standing Orders.
+At the end of each meeting, the Committee may further decide on the business of the meeting that can be published on the College website, should this differ from that recorded on the meeting agenda.
+Unless otherwise recorded, it would be expected that complete minutes and papers will not be published: as per the exclusions listed in paragraph 2.8 of these Standing Orders.